By Diane Small

 The hotel is surrounded by green countryside, just begging to be walked or jogged through, which I did, enjoying the sight of English gardens, ponds and surprisingly blue skies (this is England after all!) along the way.
 Just in case it rains, the hotel also boasts a fully equipped gym for those who need their exercise, and there is also a pool and a spectacular spa, complete with sauna, steam and relaxation rooms.

 Of course, I indulged in all the relaxation services the hotel and spa had to offer, such as their top rated massage service.
 I’ve had many massages in my time, but the deep tissue technique here was so professionally done and so relaxing that it truly deserved to be described as a “high-end luxury experience”.
-Of course, all of the products used in the spa are also organic.
-This made me feel safe in the knowledge that they really do care about the environment and their clients’ well being.
+Naturally, ll of the products used in the spa are also organic; this made me feel safe in the knowledge that they really do care about the environment and their clients’ well being.

 And of course, let us not forget the food.
 I had so many options to choose from, consisting of varied extensive menus at not one, but two restaurants.
 Everything was of the finest quality, made fresh, served hot, and tasted delicious.
 There were plenty of vegan and vegetarian meal options, ranging from curries and salads to soups and stir fries, and all were made with locally sourced produce, to lower transport pollution.